Sisters of St. Francis of Philadelphia

-The Sisters of St. Francis of Philadelphia is an Aston Township, Pennsylvania-based women's religious congregation of the Third Order of Saint Francis founded in 1855 by Maria Anna Boll Bachmann, an immigrant from Bavaria.
+The Sisters of St. Francis of Philadelphia is an Aston Township, Pennsylvania-based women's religious congregation of the Third Order of Saint Francis founded in 1855 by Bavarian immigrant Maria Anna Boll Bachmann.
 The congregation is known for its work in education and healthcare.

 History

 19th century

 Maria Anna Boll Bachmann was a widow with four children, whose husband, Anthony, had died of injuries sustained due to anti-immigrant violence fomented by the American Nativist Party in Philadelphia.
 In the aftermath of her husband's death, Bachmann established a small shop and hostel for immigrant women in her home.

 The Bishop of Philadelphia, John Neumann, had asked Pope Pius IX for permission to bring some German Dominican nuns to Philadelphia to educate the girls of his diocese.
-Instead he was advised by the pope to establish a congregation of Franciscan Sisters.
+Instead, he was advised by the pope to establish a congregation of Franciscan Sisters.
 The new religious community was founded in April 1855 with Bachmann, her sister, Barbara Boll, and Anna Dorn, a member of the Third Order of Saint Francis residing at the hostel.
-Bachmann was named superior and given the religious name of Sister Mary Francis.
+Bachmann was named Mother Superior and given the religious name of Sister Mary Francis.
 They adopted the religious habit of a black tunic and veil, with the Franciscan cord and the Franciscan Crown which has seven decades, commemorating the Seven Joys of the Blessed Virgin Mary.

 The Sisters nursed the sick and poor while supporting themselves by piecework sewing.
 During a smallpox epidemic in 1858, they continued to care for the sick in their patients’ homes or in their convent.
 In December 1860, the congregation opened its first hospital, St. Mary's in Philadelphia.
 In 1896, the Motherhouse was moved to Glen Riddle, Pennsylvania, and they became familiarly known as "the Glen Riddle Franciscans".

 St. James' Protectory in Reybold, Delaware, was established by Thomas Albert Andrew Becker, the Bishop of Wilmington, in September 1879 as an orphanage for boys.
 It was run by the Sisters of St. Francis of Philadelphia.
 In 1891 the Sisters were called to Boston to staff St. Francis Home in Roxbury; The congregation staffed the institution until 1966.

 In October 1890 the Sisters opened St. Joseph Orphanage in Spokane, Washington.
 That same year they also began teaching at St. Peter Claver in Baltimore, Maryland.

 In 1892, at the request of Katharine Drexel, six Sisters left Philadelphia to staff a school at St. Stephens Mission on the Wind River Indian Reservation in Wyoming.
 The mission had been established by the Jesuits in 1884.